Skip to main content

 Recorded Programs

 Oregon statutes (ORS 329A.255 and ORS 329A.257) require certain programs serving children to be recorded with the Department of Early Learning and Care, Child Care Licensing Division.
-The purpose of the statutes are to ensure adults having contact with children complete criminal background checks and to inform parents about the type of program they are using.
+The purpose of these statutes are to ensure adults having contact with children pass a comprehensive background check and that the programs inform parents about the type of program they are using.

 Find information on Recorded Programs